vinh-tran1/Serendipity/README.md

 Serendipity uses a Kinect Azure sensor to track people in front of the display.
 The Kinect returns joint and body positions which we utilize to navigate and interact with the program.

+To contribute, scan the QR code at the end to submit your own via [Message Google Form](https://docs.google.com/forms/d/e/1FAIpQLScH_FncTkA2onxPRmCydOxVaJquJRJmsYl6Z26GNj-0JHCQaw/viewform?usp=sf_link)

+### What We Hope To Achieve:

+Serendipity is a program where users virtually open messages written by others and write their own messages for future users to open.
+Serendipity hopes to spread positivity within the communitiy and improve other people's moods through messages that contain happy and uplifting words.
+Not only that, users will also hopefully feel a sense of value themselves when they write and share their own messages.
+Our goal is for Serendipity to help reinforce a more connected, cohesive, and supportive community :)

 **Task 1:** Improving other people’s moods through authentic positivity
 - The system will share uplifting and authentic messages for people (filter out bad/negative words).
 This simple, but meaningful moment of the day will provide a positive impact and improve people’s mood.

 **Task 2:** Facilitate communication and build community between strangers
 - The system will build a strong community at Yale by facilitating communication between people.
 Allowing users to leave anonymous, positive messages for others will make our campus more connected.

-To contribute, scan the QR code at the end to submit your own via [Message Google Form](https://docs.google.com/forms/d/e/1FAIpQLScH_FncTkA2onxPRmCydOxVaJquJRJmsYl6Z26GNj-0JHCQaw/viewform?usp=sf_link)

-### What We Hope To Achieve:

-Serendipity is a program where users virtually open messages written by others and write their own messages for future users to open.
-Serendipity hopes to spread authentic positivity and improve other people's moods through messages that contain happy and uplifting words.
-Not only that, users will also hopefully feel a sense of value themselves when they write and share their own messages.
-Additionally, Serendipity will help reinforce a more positive and cohesive community that will benefit people's daily lives and faciliate productive communication through anonymous messages.

 <hr>